Randolio/randol_paycheck/README.md

     SetTimeout(QBCore.Config.Money.PayCheckTimeOut * (60 * 1000), PaycheckInterval)
 end
 ```
+If not using the latest qb-banking update and your funds are still in the in qb-management, replace local account = exports['qb-banking']:GetAccountBalance(Player.PlayerData.job.name) from the snippet above with: local account = exports['qb-management']:GetAccount(Player.PlayerData.job.name)

 ## Export

 The export below you can use instead of doing: Player.Functions.AddMoney('bank', amount) when rewarding money from legal jobs etc.